 Month of the Artist activities

-- In 2016, the visual and applied arts, and live performance industries in Alberta contributed approximately $1.3 billion in GDP.
-(Source: Statistics Canada, Provincial and Territorial Culture Indicators, 2010 to 2016).
+- In 2020, the visual and applied arts, and live performance industries contributed approximately $1.1 billion in GDP and sustained nearly 15,000 jobs in Alberta (source: Statistics Canada, Provincial and Territorial Culture Indicators, 2019).

 10708 105 Avenue NW